siyuan-zou/Repository_RetailX/README.md

 - `requirements.txt`: Lists all the dependencies required to run the project.
 - `README.md`: This file, providing an overview and instructions for the project.
-- `mock_request.py`: mock data for the frontend
+- `mock_request.py`: mock data for the frontend.
 - `history.txt`: A file to store the history of processed data or interactions.
-Used when testing backend
+Used when testing backend.

 ## Technical Details

 ### Front-End

 The frontend is powered by the framework `gradio`.
 The backend is a simplified synchronous implementation of the system.
 Instead of leveraging asynchronous programming for handling concurrent requests or external API calls, it processes all incoming requests in a blocking manner.

 ### Back-End

 The backend workflow chart looks like this:
 <img src="Demo/chart.png" alt="2" style="zoom: 33%;" />